• Skip to main content

 The Government hasn’t committed to any plans yet, but Prime Minister Chris Hipkins said a task force would be set up that’s modelled after the Australian Queensland floods in 2011.

 Tax, borrow, or cut?
-How to pay for the flood clean up?
-NZNE
+How to pay for the flood clean up? - Centrist

 Borrowing